 - Airing of issues and apologies

 Sounds a little like a family, doesn't it?
-Well, that's what a student-centered classroom is all about...a group of people who care about each other.
-The items above are the threads that bind the kids to each other, sewn day-by-day until they can't be broken.
+Well, that's what a student-centered classroom is all about... a group of people who care about each other.
 But it certainly doesn't happen after a single activity.
-As noted above, inclusion in the classroom takes a year-long commitment.
+Team building takes a year-long commitment.

-It is nothing more than making each child feel worthy of their teacher's attention...nothing more than making them feel like they are each a first pick for your classroom team...nothing more than winning little hearts and minds with simple niceness and genuine concern.
+You can be the team captain every kid wishes for.
+It is nothing more than making each child feel worthy of their teacher's attention... nothing more than making them feel like they are each a first pick for your classroom team... nothing more than winning little hearts and minds with simple niceness and genuine concern.